JJ/perl6-recipes-apress/recipes/main/rice/tuna-risotto-low-cost.md

 # Tuna risotto

-A relatively simple version of this rich, creamy dish of Italian origin.
+A simpler and cheaper version of this rich, creamy dish of Italian origin.

 ## Ingredients (for 4 persons)